 05 Feb Common Causes of Radicular Pain or Sciatica

 At Integrated Pain Consultants, radicular pain, also known as Sciatica, is one of the most common complaints of patients.
 Aptly named, this back pain “radiates” from the lower back down the leg.
 The cause can vary, but one of the most common is when lumbar spinal stenosis is present.
 This is an otherwise harmless growth in the bone and/or tissue that can squeeze and bother the nerves that branch away from the spinal cord.
+We also invite you to learn more about Dr. Nikesh Seth and other providers including Dr. Anne-Marie Cosijns, Dr. Lisa Sparks, Dr. Michael Givens, and our team of Nurse Practitioners.

 Treatment For Sciatica Pain

-Treatment can include steroid injections, amniotic stem cell therapy, spinal cord stimulation, medication management, or a combination of all four.
+Treatment can include steroid injections, spinal cord stimulation, medication management, or a combination of all four.
 However, pinpointing the cause of the pain is the first step towards pain management.
 A herniated disc can cause Sciatica, which happens when the tissue between vertebrae in the back bulges out and pinches the nerve.
 You may hear a herniated disc called a ruptured, bulging, slipped, or protruding disc, too.
 A herniated disc’s number one symptom is Sciatica.

 Another common cause of Sciatica is degenerative disc disease.
 Almost all adults have this to some degree.
 It happens with age as well as excessive wear of the spine.
 When the inner cells of the disc get irritated, bone spurs can also occur.
 Both can irritate the nerve and cause Sciatica.